ayoline/ayoline/README.md

 ### Hi there !👋 I'm Anderson Pacheco Soares.

-- 🌱 I’m currently learning at Alpha EdTech...
+- 🌱 I’m currently learning at Alpha EdTech and Kenzie Academy...
 - 💬 contact me if you want!

 ## My stats: